Collectors of Network Metadata - Lumu Portal

 Gateways

 At Lumu, Public Gateways are how we define the network’s public IP addresses, which are used to forward traffic to other networks or the internet.
-Consult our Gateway documentation on using gateways to associate traffic from your organization to Lumu.
+Consult our Lumu Public Gateway documentation on using gateways to associate traffic from your organization to Lumu.

 Custom Collectors API

 The Lumu Custom Collectors API allows posting network metadata captured from third-party platforms/services/appliances to Lumu for real-time and Continuous Compromise Assessment.
 It can also be used as an alternative for greater visibility in cases where the enterprise network restricts the use of Virtual Appliances.
-For more details, consult the Custom Collectors API documentation.
+For more details, consult the Custom Collectors API documentation

 Integrations

-Know more about the Lumu Portal:
+Explore more about the Lumu Portal:

 • Related Articles